 Here’s me in 10 seconds…

 I’m fascinated with Heart Intelligence as a path for personal development and spiritual growth.
-Particularly, I’m interested in its application in the areas of love and relationships, leadership development and coaching.
+Particularly, I’m interested in its application in the areas of emotional self-mastery, love and relationships, leadership development, and coaching.
 I love seeing people’s lives transform.

 I’m a high-achiever introvert who is also a conversational and creative truth guide.
 This means I enjoy my solitude, but constantly seek opportunities to express my creativity and share what I’ve learned with others through deep, powerful conversations.